merzlab/QUICK-docs/docs/source/hands-on-tutorials.rst

      |        Functionals (Functional_1, Functional_2 separated by a comma)
      Hamiltonian

-**Note:** Currently, QUICK cannot handle more than two functionals at a time.
+**NOTE:** Currently, QUICK cannot handle more than two functionals at a time.

 We now proceed with a HF single point energy calculation for a water molecule.
-Here is the input file, called *water.in*.
+Below is the input file, called *water.in*:

 .. code-block:: none